aaronwu001/aaronwu-personal-website/data/articles/beyond-the-code/en.md

 *It’s been an unconventional path, and I am still iterating on it every day.*

-## Let's Connect
+## Keep in Touch

-Which of these points resonates with your own experience the most?
-Or perhaps you want the specific tools and templates I used to break down Job Descriptions and reverse-engineer my learning path?
+Honestly, I’m still figuring a lot of this out, and everyone's job hunt looks a bit different.
+If you're currently navigating this same messy process, I'd love to hear what's working for you.

-Feel free to reach out to me at **AaronWu.official@gmail.com** — I'd love to chat and share what I've built!
+Also, if you just want to see the actual (and slightly chaotic) spreadsheets and templates I used to track my 770 applications and reverse-engineer Job Descriptions, just shoot me an email at **AaronWu.official@gmail.com**.
+I’m more than happy to send them over, or just bounce some ideas around if you're feeling stuck.